jesse-wei/jesse-wei.github.io/_pages/about.md

 I'm a Master's student in the [Department of Computer Science](https://cs.unc.edu) at [UNC](https://unc.edu).

 In 2023, I graduated early and with highest distinction from UNC with a B.S. in Mathematics and a B.S. in Computer Science.
-I have interned at [Teledyne Scientific & Imaging](https://www.teledyne-si.com/).

 I am a graduate TA for COMP 311 (Computer Organization).
 I was a UTA for COMP 311, 210, and 110.